App developers supported by the local Business Lounges of Apps for Amsterdam can join the Apps for Europe 2014

 Going to market

 As a part of this program, three startups were selected that we will help in getting their idea to the market.
 Appsterdam provides support for technical and graphical issues, EDBA opens up its network and Waag Society links the startups to relevant European projects, like Apps for Europe.
-The following startups were selected:
+The following startups were selected in 2013:

 Bike like a local